poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?

+## Rationale

+There have been several choices made in this RFC that need justification.
+In no particular order:

+- Using `:`
+- Using `pub` only sometimes
+- Allowing overloading through named arguments
+- Not allowing keywords in the public name (`for`, `in`, `as` especially)

+TODO: explain choices

 ## Alternatives

 ## Always use `pub`